thiagu-raju/ops-compose/README.md

   </p>
 </div>

-# Compose — Docker Compose Operator
+# Compose — Docker Operator

 Docker Compose Operator for for the provision of infrastructures for stage or production environments.